isovalent/ebpf-docs/docs/linux/concepts/concurrency.md

 * `__sync_val_compare_and_swap(*a, b, c)` - Read value at `a`, check if it is equal to `b`, if true write `c` to `a` and return the original value of `a`.
 On fail leave `a` be and return `c`.
 * `__sync_lock_test_and_set(*a, b)` - Read value at `a`, write `b` to `a`, return original value of `a`

-If you want to perform one of the above sequences on a variable you can do so with the atomic-builtins.
+If you want to perform one of the above sequences on a variable you can do so with the atomic builtin functions.
 A common example is to increment a shared counter with `__sync_fetch_and_add`.

 Atomic instructions work on variable of 1, 2, 4, or 8 bytes.
-Any variables larger than that such as multiple struct fields require multiple atomics or other synchronization mechanisms.
+Any variables larger than that such as multiple struct fields require multiple atomic instructions or other synchronization mechanisms.

-Here is a simple example using atomics to count the number of times the `sys_enter` tracepoint is called.
+Here is a simple example using atomic instructions to count the number of times the `sys_enter` tracepoint is called.

 ```c
 int counter = 0;